fabiolune/logic-engine/index.md

 var stringRule = new Rule("StringProperty", OperatorType.StringStartsWith, "start", "code 1");
 ```

-> sample rule with string direct operator
+> Sample rule with string direct operator

 ### Enumerable operators

-These rules apply to operand of generic enumerable type:
+These rules apply to operands of generic enumerable type:

 - `Contains`: checks that `Property` contains `Value`
 - `NotContains`: checks that `Property` does not `Value`
-- `Overlaps`: checks that `Property` has a non empty intersection with `Value`
+- `Overlaps`: checks that `Property` has a non-empty intersection with `Value`
 - `NotOverlaps`: checks that `Property` has an empty intersection with `Value`

 ```cs